 Mr Brooke has two children who, as young adults, are starting their careers and he is a huge admirer of the work of his wife, Michele, who is Head of the Special Education Unit at Takapuna Grammar School.
 As well as playing music, he uses his spare time to indulge a passion for yachting and restoring classic cars.

-Mr Brooke will take up his role in early 2020.
-His priority will be to get to know the College well, while looking forward to being part of its ongoing evolution in a vibrant and modern context.
+Mr Brooke took up his role in early 2020.
+His priority is getting to know the College well, while looking forward to being part of its ongoing evolution in a vibrant and modern context.

 The Trust Board’s decision to return to one College was taken after long and careful consideration, following two rigorous reviews that both indicated that a single College was the right fit for our community.